docsforadobe/javascript-tools-guide/4 - User-Interface Tools/automatic-layout.rst

 dimensions for the element.
 The default value is calculated by ScriptUI, and is based on constant characteristics of each type of element, and variable characteristics such as the text string to be displayed in a button or text element.
-If an element’s size property is not defined, the layout manager uses the value of preferredSize to determine the dimensions of each element during the layout process.
+If an element's size property is not defined, the layout manager uses the value of preferredSize to determine the dimensions of each element during the layout process.
 Generally, you should avoid setting the preferredSize property explicitly, and let ScriptUI determine the best value based on the state of an element at layout time.
 This allows you to set the text properties of your user-interface elements using